tuesmonsoleil/bio-and-chem/README.md

 style.js

 next step to do :
-chamge the size and shape of drops reposition 3 drops add new interaction animated of buttons ( combine 2 steps when someone hovers or clicks )
+chamge the interval of drops
+add new interaction animated of buttons ( combine 2 steps when someone hovers or clicks ) creat github link and reposition button on the left area add today's weather, make it change automaticaly everyday add 2 or three function and web discrition the left image